 10. More Games!: Lynna of Homeschooling Without Training Wheels shares these brilliant games for preschoolers.

-11. Learning Apps: If you allow your preschooler to have a bit of screen time, learning apps can be a helpful way to add fun to homeschooling.
-One of our favorites is Learn With Homer.
+11. Learning Apps: If you allow your preschooler to have a bit of screen time, learning apps can be great ways to make homeschooling fun.

 13. Fingerpaint: Textures, colors, and self-expression are a few of the great ways that fingerpaint adds fun to preschool time.